cepdnaclk/eYY-3yp-project-template/docs/README.md

 ## Conclusion

- what was achieved, future developments, commercialization plans
+What was achieved, future developments, commercialization plans

 ## Links